Scatter Plot and Scatter Line charts are the two main variations of scatter charts and are suitable for displaying numerical data.

 Scatter Line charts enable you to render the lines between the points in different styles.
 To set the appearance of the lines, use the

 style option, which provides the following available styles:

-- Smooth—The style causes the Scatter chart to display a fitted curve through data points.
-It is suitable displaying data with a curve and for connecting the points with smooth instead of straight lines.
+smooth—The style causes the Scatter chart to display a fitted curve through data points.
+It is suitable for displaying data with a curve and for connecting the points with smooth instead of straight lines.

 The following example demonstrates how to use the different types of lines.

 - Getting Started with the Kendo UI for Angular Chart

 - API Reference of the Charts